SnkSynthesis/electrical-projects/README.md

-# Arduino Projects
+# Electrical Projects
+Projects made with electrical circuits.

 * [Potentiometer Password Verifier](./potentiometer-password)

-**NOTE**: *Currently, there is only one arduino project that has been completed, there are more in the works.*
+**NOTE**: *Currently, there is only one project that has been completed, there are more in the works.*